omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

         - should work just like SUM of times completed
 - add workout to a users page
         - would be a form on the workout_detail.html page
+                - likely going to be a post form that when clicked creates a workout instance for that user.
+No info should be needed all info can come directly from the workout and just add user tag to the instance. use self.request.user to get the current user in the workout list view
         - could also be a link next to the workout on the workout_list.html page
         - Creation has to be done in views.py
         - creates an instance for that specific user with no completed dates.